consulo/consulo-dev.github.io/docs/reference_guide/project_model/module.md

 Modules include such things as source code, build scripts, unit tests, deployment descriptors, etc.

 The key components of a module are:

 * **Content roots** - the directories where the files belonging to the module (source code, resources, etc.) are stored.
   Each directory can belong to one and only one module; it's not possible to share a content root between multiple modules.
 * **Source roots** - A content root can have multiple **source roots** underneath it.
   Source roots can have different types: regular source roots, test source roots, resource roots, etc.
-  In IntelliJ IDEA, source roots are used as roots of the package hierarchy structure.
+  In Consulo, source roots are used as roots of the package hierarchy structure.
   Java classes directly under a source root will be in the root package.
   Source roots can also be used to implement more fine-grained dependency checks.
   Code under a regular source root cannot depend on code under a test source root.
-  > **NOTE**  Not all other IntelliJ Platform-based IDEs use source roots.
 * **Order entries** - the dependencies of a module, which are stored in an ordered list.
   A dependency can be a reference to an [SDK](sdk.md), a [library](library.md), or another module.
+* **Extensions** - the extensions of a module, which can store framework(or language) settings.
+Each extension can provide own per module setting page.

 In addition to that, a module can store other settings, such as a module-specific [SDK](sdk.md), compile output path settings, etc.
-Plugins can store additional data associated with a module by creating facets or module-level components.
+Plugins can store additional data associated with a module by creating module extensions or module-level components.

-The *IntelliJ Platform* provides a number of classes and interfaces you can use to work with modules:
+The *Consulo* provides a number of classes and interfaces you can use to work with modules:

 * [`Module`](upsource:///platform/core-api/src/com/intellij/openapi/module/Module.java)
 * [`ModuleUtil`](upsource:///platform/lang-api/src/com/intellij/openapi/module/ModuleUtil.java)